Best Fantasy Books (for Kids)

 Then one morning, Erec’s mother is missing.
 The force inside Erec commands him to find her, leading him on an adventure that will change him forever.
 When he arrives in Alypium, a hidden world where old knowledge of magic is kept, Erec learns that his mother and the entire kingdom are in peril.
 And he might be the only one who can save them.

 Impyrium by Henry H. Neff ages 8 – 12

 Don’t miss this excellent first story in a new series.
 Hazel is the third granddaughter, a princess who resembles no one else in the family except the most dangerous magician ruler the kingdom ever knew.
 She, like her ancestor, is gifted at magic and her grandmother wants to use Hazel’s magic to protect the kingdom.
 But it’s an unjust kingdom, and Hob, a young spy and commoner boy in her service, wants things to change.
 Hazel will face a choice to follow in the dark magic footsteps of her ancestor.
 Hob will face doing what he’s ordered or following his heart.
 Plots within plots, twists and turns, make this an enthralling new fantasy adventure.

 The School for Good and Evil by Soman Chaining (series) ages 8 – 12

-I don’t know how to summarize these books so I’ll just say that the basic gist is there’s a school for villains and heroes and all your stereotypes will be blown out of the water.
-This series will make you think deeply about what makes someone good, friendship, and love.
+At this school for villains and heroes, all your stereotypes will be blown out of the water.
+This series will make you think deeply about what makes someone good, what is true friendship, and the meaning of love.
 Excellent.